Author Instructions for General Articles

 In submitting your manuscript, please be sure also to include the following:

-Author names (authors listed in the byline are those who have provided significant intellectual contributions to the article)
+author names (authors listed in the byline are those who have provided significant intellectual contributions to the article); and

 Conflict of Interest/Investment/Financial Disclosure

 A conflict of interest is an existing circumstance or relationship of the author(s) or of the author(s)’ immediate family members that may influence the content of the article being submitted.
 Conflicts may include but are not limited to: direct or indirect sponsorship by a pharmaceutical company, equipment manufacturer, public relations firm or any other commercial entity or a financial interest in or arrangement with an organization that may have direct interest in the subject matter of the article.